What You Should Know about Osteosarcoma (Bone Cancer) in Dogs and Cats

 Meet Our Osteosarcoma Pet Heroes

 Here are a few our inspiring Pet Heroes that have fought bone cancer.
 We invite you to read their stories.
 If your pet was diagnosed with osteosarcoma, contact the nearest PetCure Oncology location near you.
-Our board-certified veterinary oncologists can discuss the specifics with you and help you decide on the best treatment for your pet and your family.
+You can also ontact our Pet Advocates at (833) PET-HERO.
+Our team members are ready to help answer your questions.

 - Pet Hero: Rufus the Big Lovable Mastiff Mix